Skip to Content

 Save Route

-Routes saved links to a specific space.
+Routes saved links to a specific space, and optionally a specific folder inside that space.

 Open Route

-Opens matching links in a specific browser.
+Opens matching links in a specific browser, or in a specific browser profile.

 A live preview at the bottom of the editor shows exactly what the rule will do as you configure it.